hove-io/navitia_sdk_docs/aroundme/android/0.3.1/getting_started.md

 ## 💻  Setup

+The access to `Around Me` module requires valid credentials to our private artifactory.
 Add the following maven repository in the `build.gradle` of your project.
 Replace `USERNAME` and `PASSWORD` with your credentials:

 ```ruby
 repositories {